flajann2/jeweler/README.markdown

  lives inside of Rake.
 As a result, they are dear friends.
 But, that friendship doesn't interfere with typical Rake operations.

-ThJuwelierat means you can define your own namespaces, tasks, or use third party Rake libraries without cause for concern.
+ The Juwelier Rake means you can define your own namespaces, tasks, or use third party Rake libraries without cause for concern.

 ## Contributing to